zeagle848/assesment-for-responsive/README.md

 The purpose of the app was to update when a checkbox item has been selected, and reflect that selected item in the "Selected Items" box at the bottom of the screen.

 The `Test2.js` file had a helpful hint as to where changes needed to be made.
 It was the `handleCheckboxChange()` function that needed work.
 I immedietly saw that the state, which was defined at the top of the file, needed to be updated when the checkbox was checked by the user.
-I didn't understand how to change state properly in React, I initially tried to simply push or splice the state.selections arrray, didn't work, so I watched a [video](https://www.youtube.com/watch?v=O6P86uwfdR0) on youtube that quickly explained `useState()` to me.
+I didn't understand how to change state properly in React, I initially tried to simply push or splice the state.selections arrray, but that didn't work, so I watched a [video](https://www.youtube.com/watch?v=O6P86uwfdR0) on youtube that quickly explained `useState()` to me.

 I've managed states in a previous project of mine, my [Todo List](https://github.com/zeagle848/todo-list) to be specific, and I recognized that I needed to return a copy of the previous state with only a single option item either added or removed.
 To do this I used the spread operator in conjunction with specifically the `.filter` method for when I wanted to remove an item from the selections array.